Japan To Offer 70 Training Programmes For Around 120 Pakistani Trainees - UrduPoint

 Japan To Offer 70 Training Programmes For Around 120 Pakistani Trainees

-The programmes widely cover various sectors from social needs such as education, health, water resources, environment and human development, to industrial needs such as agriculture, energy, transportation and ICT, said a news release issued here on Wednesday.
+The programmes widely cover various sectors from social needs such as education, health, water resources, environment and human development, to industrial needs such as agriculture, energy, transportation and ICT, said a press release.

 Governance, disaster risk reduction and gender are also covered.
 The number and condition of participants and terms are set according to the target of each course.